|Rare Book & Manuscript Library|

 Restrictions on Access

 Box 5 of this collection is located off-site.
-You will need to request this box at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this box at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 Single photocopies may be made for research purposes.
 The responsibility to secure copyright permission rests with the patron.